-Q&A with director Kimberly Bautista.
-Moderator is Katharina Dechert, returned Human Rights Accompanier in Guatemala.
+Q&A met regisseur Kimberly Bautista.
+Moderator is Katharina Dechert, Returned Human Rights Accompanier in Guatemala.

 Katharina Dechert has been active in the human rights community in Guatemala for several years, and worked most recently as a Human Rights Accompanier, supporting human rights defenders in their struggle for the recognition of their human and civil rights.
 She is currently an intern at the International Criminal Court.